 It is often observed that developers are not good with QA or beta testing.
-After your app is on track, it is useful to go for some beta testing with unknown users who have least idea about the app design and goals.
+After your app is on track, it is useful to go for some beta testing with unknown users who have the least idea about the app design and goals.
 App designers are under the wrong notion that users will find their apps intuitive whereas that may not be the actual case.
 By putting the app in front of the users, you can trace certain unforeseen issues which should be tackled before you publish.

 19. Content For Screen

 People are fond of using their favorite apps on multiple devices and in varied contexts such as in Split View on iPad.
-It is important to meet this expectation by making a layout that adapts to screens and have changed views when the display environment changes.
+It is important to meet this expectation by making a layout that adapts to screens and has changed views when the display environment changes.
 Now, this display environment can be the entire device screen or just a portion of it.
 The interface should be designed in a way that it can have view controllers responsive to changes in this display environment.

 20. Manage Security Issues

-Generally, security and 508 compliance for accessibility issues are handled at a later stage, at the time of app development process.
+Generally, security and 508 compliance for accessibility issues are handled at a later stage, at the time of the app development process.
 This is the reason it mounts up the execution time span.
 As a UI practitioner, you must make it a point to communicate with your back-end team and other middle-ware experts to confirm appropriate data is published in a user-centric manner.
 The strategy should be to reduce the learning curve of the users and enhance the overall experience.

 The attractive quotient of an app’s UI relies on the target market.
 By following the set guidelines for user interface design, you can create a product that is easy to understand and high on usability ladder.
 As the world of app development continues to leap, you must learn to create an outstanding user interface that makes your mobile application amazing.
 Hope this post nailed all the tips required to raise the bar of excellence in user interface design.

 Images Credit: https://dribbble.com